WildernessLabs/Clima/Docs/Clima.Pro/Assembly_Instructions/Weather_Sensors/readme.md

 # Weather Sensors Assembly

-To assemble the whole Clima kit with all its sensor, you'll need the set if 3 long screws with its bolts, and 2 smaller screws.
+To assemble the whole Clima kit with all it's sensors, you'll need the set of 3 long screws with it's bolts, and 2 smaller screws.
 They should be in a little zip lock bag like this:

 ![](clima_screws.jpg)